martinbudden/Library-IMU/README.md

 By default the drivers are configured to us I2C.
 To use SPI, define the relevant SPI build flag for the IMU.
 This can be done in the `build_flags` section of `platformio.ini`.

-The SPI versions of the drivers are not yet working and are still under development.

 ## Frameworks

-Currently only the Arduino framework is supported.
+The Arduino Framework and the Raspberry Pi Pico SDK Framework are supported.

 ## Dependencies